Freely-Given-org/ESFM/README.md

 - **Enhanced Standard Format Markers** for modern digital Bibles with advanced features

 This is the home of ESFM: A community-enhanced version of the United Bible Societies Institute for Computer Assisted Publishing ([UBSICAP](https://github.com/ubsicap))-controlled [USFM](https://github.com/ubsicap/usfm) standard.
+See more USFM/USX info [here](https://docs.usfm.bible) also.

 It should be noted that USFM already allows for [user extensions](https://ubsicap.github.io/usfm/about/syntax.html#z-namespace) and [user-defined attributes](https://ubsicap.github.io/usfm/attributes/index.html#user-defined-attributes).
 ESFM will likely make use of those (for USFM compatibility reasons -- see [below]()).